 It’s easy to draw a mental tic-tac-toe board over the scene in front of you.
 Use that to get comfortable with dividing the landscape into thirds.
 As your compositional skills improve, you’ll be able to start using halves of thirds and thirds of halves to make your photos much, much more interesting.
 You just have to remember that variety is what makes photos interesting, and that the “rule” of thirds is actually a guideline to aid in composition.

 This is a great time to read my guide to practicing photography, even if you’ve read it before.
 There are only a small handful of simple rules for photography.
-The difficult part is applying those basic rules consistently, and the only way to do that is practice frequently.
+The difficult part is applying those basic rules consistently, and the only way to do that is practice thoughtfully and frequently.
 If you’ve read the practice tips recently, you’re ready for another lesson.
 After thirds and halves, it’s time to learn about depth.